jared-nelsen/GeneticAlgorithmVectorMapping/README.md

 > In Computer Science, a search algorithm is any algorithm which retrieves information from within some data structure or calculated discrete or continuous search space.

 To be pedantic, even though we are using search to reframe our thought process, we are still trying to learn an underlying mapping function between input and outputs.
 We are just ***traversing*** the search space in a different manner.
 To further reframe our thoughts, instead of calling a the measure of how well the neural network fits the underlying data a ***loss function*** we call it an ***heuristic***.
-Our heuristic will guide us through the search space by giving our algorithm an objective measure of how well or how poor a solution is.
+Our heuristic will guide us through the search space by giving our algorithm an objective measure of how good or how poor a solution is.

 ##### The Motivation